nirmal-25/YouTube-Analytics-and-Sentiment-Analysis/README.md

 Comment Count.

 ## Visualizations
-* Net Popularity versus Sentiment Score
+* Net popularity vs. sentiment score
-* Category based Interactive Visualization
+* Category based interactive visualization
-* Category-wise Analysis of Sentiment Scores
+* Category-wise analysis of sentiment scores
-* Trend Analysis of Sentiment Scores
+* Trend analysis of sentiment scores
-* Correlation for Raw Video Statistics
+* Correlation for raw video statistics ...

 For more details on these visualizations and helper scripts, go to ```misc/```